aeyoll/wr/README.md

 - a strong usage of tags, providing an easy rollback mechanism
 - a good convention for branch names

-This tool is only intended to help creating and deploy new releases.
+This tool is only intended to help to create and deploy new releases.
 Handling gitflow's features, hotfixes and bugfixes are (and will) not be covered.

 Installation
 ---